TonPlaygramBot/TonPlaygramWebApp/README.md

    stores their Google ID alongside any Telegram information when calling `/api/profile/register-google`.

 ⚠️ Misconfiguring these may prevent the wallet from loading correctly.

+Both `.env` files are excluded from version control via `.gitignore` so your credentials remain private.

 5. Install the Python requirements for the dice roller: